 Exams: There are four unit exams and a final exam.
 Only the best four exam grades are used to calculate your final grade.
-All exams are formal argumentative essay format.
+All exams are formally written as an argumentative essay.
 The exam question is available on the Monday before the exam is due.
-This gives you time to prepare for the exam; to do research, think critically about the problem, and draft your essay.
+This gives you time to prepare for the exam, to do research, think critically about the problem, and draft your essay.
 Students who do these three things score exceptionally well on my exams.
+Exams are a minimum of 750 words.
+Again, the minimum word count earns a minimum grade.